wazo-platform/wazo-platform.org/content/blog/sprint-review-2202.md

 ## Technical Features

-- **Asterisk**: Asterisk has been upgraded to 18.9.0 and backported to 22.01 to fix a regression.
-  See the [Asterisk release
+- **Asterisk**: Asterisk has been upgraded to 18.9.0.
+This version has also been backported to 22.01 to fix a regression about queues and groups call distribution.
+See the [Asterisk release announcement](https://www.asterisk.org/asterisk-news/asterisk-18-9-0-now-available/)
-announcement](https://www.asterisk.org/asterisk-news/asterisk-18-9-0-now-available/)
-- **Provisioning**: the Yealink T4XU models have been added to the `yealink-v85` and `yealink-v86` plugins.
+- **Provisioning**: the Yealink T4XU models support has been added to the `yealink-v85` and `yealink-v86` plugins.

 ## Ongoing Features